Peter Hoffmann

 ;

-Once the data is ingested on can nicely query it using the Azure Data explorer either in the Kusto query language or in T-SQL:
+Once the data is ingested, one can query it using Azure Data Explorer, either with the Kusto Query Language or T-SQL:

-Loading the data into the cluster gives best performance, but often one just wants to do an ad hoc query on parquet data in the blob storage.
+Loading the data into the cluster gives the best performance, but often you just want to run an ad hoc query on Parquet data in Blob storage.
 Using external tables supports exactly this scenario.
-And this time using multiple files/partitioning helped to speed up the query.
+This time, using multiple files/partitioning helped speed up the query.

 .create external table nytaxi_parquet_external(